-Are you thinking about signing up to a surrogacy support service in Australia or overseas?
+Are you thinking about signing up to a surrogacy support service such as Surrogacy Australia’s Support Service (SASS), or an agency overseas?
 Whether the support service is in Australia, or overseas, you should do your due diligence and make sure the support service or agency meets your expectations and needs.

 If you are new to surrogacy, you can read about how to find a surrogate in Australia, or how to become a surrogate yourself.
 You can also download the free Surrogacy Handbook which explains the processes and options.

 There is no harm in asking questions, especially if the service is able to produce a glossy website but is unwilling or unable to provide evidence of its success.
 If their response is to be defensive or refuse to provide clear answers to your questions, proceed with caution.
 I have asked many questions about the Surrogacy Australia Support Service and none of my questions have been answered.
 I am not willing to endorse the service while so many questions remain unanswered and there are genuine concerns about the legality of the model and the claims of success which the service boasts.
 In my mind, avoiding or ignoring valid questions from concerned community members is unprofessional and does nothing for the organisation’s reputation.